CAA Article 16 Authorisation

 Our Authorisation includes a requirement for Operators to comply with the following requirements (largely common sense):

-• Ensure the remote pilot is in possession of the relevant remote pilot competence requirements
+- Ensure the remote pilot is in possession of the relevant remote pilot competence requirements and has a valid CAA Flyer ID.

 The CAA acknowledges that in many instances, the operator and the remote pilot will be the same person.
 In such cases, this person must discharge the responsibilities of both the remote pilot (see Section 6), and the Unmanned Aerial System (UAS) Operator.